sbailey/empca/README.md

 This requires numpy and scipy; it will make plots if you have pylab installed.

-A paper describing the underlying math has been accepted by the Publications of the Astronomy Society of the Pacific (PASP) and is available as a pre-print at:
+The paper S. Bailey 2012, PASP, 124, 1015 describes the underlying math and is available as a pre-print at:

 http://arxiv.org/abs/1208.4122

-If you use this code in an academic paper, please include a citation, and optionally an acknowledgement such as:
+If you use this code in an academic paper, please include a citation as described in CITATION.txt, and optionally an acknowledgement such as:

 > This work uses the Weighted EMPCA code by Stephen Bailey,
 > available at https://github.com/sbailey/empca/